 Everyday shirts should be fully buttoned, hung on a sturdy hanger and stored in your closet.
 For shirts that you don’t wear often, store them in a cotton garment bag.
 The cotton allows for air to circulate and prevents the shirts from yellowing.

 Knowing how to properly care for your button-down shirts will ensure they stay as clean and crisp as the day you bought them.
 For days when your schedule is running you ragged, you can bring your button-down shirts to a dry cleaner, who will provide a professional clean and press service for your wardrobe’s most essential pieces.
+You can also check if you're in Rinse's service area to have your clothes picked up, profressionally cleaned, and hand delivered to your door.

 Photos: O_Lypa / Shutterstock.com, chuugo / Shutterstock.com, Di Studio / Shutterstock.com, TaraPatta / Shutterstock.com